user4302/calculator-for-beginners/README.md

-# calculator-for-beginners
+# Calculator for beginners

-this is a single python file that contains multiple mathematical functions that are being used in the form of a CLI calculator.
+This is a single python file that contains multiple mathematical functions that are being used in the form of a CLI calculator.

+The functions are impl;em,ented using basic mathematical operations so that beginners to coding can learn how to implements mathematics in python.